 – Do I need to report the capital gain on my personal self-assessment tax return?

-What is reg capital gains tax allowance?
+What is the capital gains allowance?

-Capital Gains Tax is based on the sales process less the purchase price and capitalised refurbishment costs.
+As property tax specialists we know that Capital Gains Tax is based on the sales process less the purchase price and capitalised refurbishment costs.
 This is further reduced by the annual Capital Gains Tax allowances.
 Please also do not forget that everyone has a Capital Gains Tax annual allowances and at the time of writing was £12,300.
 If a property is owned by a couple then each gets this allowance meaning that £24,600 would be tax-free.